manueme/ray-tracing-research/README.md

 ## Status <a href="https://www.repostatus.org/#wip"><img src="https://www.repostatus.org/badges/latest/wip.svg" alt="Project Status: WIP – Initial development is in progress, but there has not yet been a stable, usable release suitable for the public." /></a>

 This project is still a work in progress.

-## Code style and naming conventions

-There's a `.clang-format` and `.clang-tidy` file defined for the project, in order to write code install and configure on your IDE, **Clangd:** https://clangd.llvm.org/installation.html, or both **Clang-Format** and **Clang-Tidy**.

-*Note: you may also want to remove any naming convention settings on your IDE to prevent overriding the clang-tidy readability checks*

 ## External Sources